 the height of the cold war.
 From an early age he began to show a great interest in Canadian military subjects.
 In later years

 sites and museums.
 The owner of an extensive collection of books and artifacts on military history, Daniel has continued his

 study of all aspects of warfare from ancient studies to the current era.

-technical led to a successful twenty-eight year management career with Radioshack, the home electronics chain.
+technical led to a successful twenty-eight year management career with Radio Shack, the home electronics chain.
 He spent many

-of those years working in Halifax, Nova Scotia, the east coast home to the Royal Canadian Navy.
-After
+of those years working in Halifax, Nova Scotia, the east coast home of the Royal Canadian Navy.
+After moving to Yarmouth,

-sports as well as the study of military history & the exploration of historic sites.
+military history & the exploration of historic sites.

 know what you’re thinking.
 A ‘Mission Statement’ is a business term and I am a writer.
 More so, living in